 Seven of the 20 credit modules represent the foundations of legal knowledge set out in the JASB Statement.
-The last two 20 credit core modules provide the vehicle to deliver the key skills described below in the course skills strategy.
+The last two 20 credit core modules provide knowledge and understanding of different legal systems, including the English legal system and allows for discussion of issues around the legal profession and the future of law in the UK.
+Legal and academic skills are embedded in the teaching of all core modules.
 The remainder of the modules are option modules.
 These can be grouped in streams to provide pathways through the degree programme.
 In addition, academic staff offer extra curricula activities that provide an important contribution to academic, employability and personal development.

-Students will develop a breadth and depth of legal understanding and skills competence, as well as confidence in their abilities.
-We promote reflection on performance and development in particular and provide specific assistance with this in Legal Skills/English Legal System and Process and in the Legal Professions and Legal Services Modules.
-Recognising that you will need more assistance at the start of your studies the skills modules are delivered at the beginning of the year, and the substantive subject areas pick up those skills and develop them after the first few weeks.
-You will also be allocated a personal academic tutor who will advise and assist you with your first piece of written work on an individual basis in the early stages of the first year.
-This personal academic tutor will then continue to provide you with academic guidance throughout your study on the degree.
+As students you will develop a breadth and depth of legal understanding and skills competence, as well as confidence in their abilities.
+We promote reflection on performance and development in particular, and provide specific assistance with this in all the core modules, especially at level 4.
+You will be allocated a personal academic tutor who will advise and assist at the beginning of your studies and will then continue to provide you with academic guidance throughout your study on the degree.

 Although the LLB programme addresses similar skills in some modules, their substantive content addresses different areas of law.
 The programme has been clearly designed to ensure that modules at similar levels dovetail with respect to skills, development and modes of assessment.
 Each module will consider the substantive law, legal context, important theoretical perspectives and ethical issues relevant to that area.
 The core subjects delivered at level 4 and 5 are often seen as distinct areas of study.
 The LLB at Westminster however delivers these modules in a coherent way at each level and cross references the skills acquired in one subject to the learning in another.
-So for example your case reading skills and understanding of precedent are initially introduced in the skills module at level 4, and then developed through the module of Tort Law building towards a reform based project.
+So, for example, case reading skills and understanding of precedent are introduced to you at the beginning of Level 4 and then developed in all core modules.